Alibala Hajizade: Bibliography

 Writer Alibala Hajizade was born in Ağalıkənd, Biləsuvar region.
 He studied in the Persian department of Azerbaijan State University.
-He began acting as junior scientific worker in the Near and Middle East Institute of Azerbaijan National Academy of Sciences.
-He worked as a translator in Afghanistan in 1966-70es.
-He is considered one of the best writers whose works were printed with the highest draws.
-His novels as "Ayrılıgın sonu yoxmuş"("Endless divergency"), "Dünyanı tanı"("Know the world"), "Vəfalım menim"("My loyal") have been repeatedly published.
+He began acting as a junior scientific worker in the Near and Middle East Institute of Azerbaijan National Academy of Sciences.
+He worked as a translator in Afghanistan in 1966-70s.
+Furthermore, he is considered one of the best writers whose works were printed with the highest draws.
+His novels such as "Ayrılıgın sonu yoxmuş"("Endless divergency"), "Dünyanı tanı"("Know the world"), "Vəfalım menim"("My loyal") have been repeatedly published.

 He died on 8 October 2009.